isomerpages/bca-strata/_how-do-i-apply/Matters under LTSA.md

 ### STEP 4: NOTICE OF MEDIATION DATE

-Applicants and Objectors, if any will be issued a Notice of Mediation informing of the mediation date to attend before the Board.
+Applicants and Objectors, if any will be issued a Notice of Mediation informing parties of the mediation date to attend before the Board.
 Parties must attend the mediation.

 No fees are payable for the first two (2) mediations.